business models are ways to offer indieweb products and or services that users pay for both for their own benefit, and in support an open indie web.

 Various applications are available that gather data and analyze it on your behalf as a hosted service.
 Examples of this include services that analyze web traffic, social presence, etc.

-- ThinkUp is an example of a paid service that analyzes your silo activity provides statistics and analysis.
+- ThinkUp was an example of a paid service that analyzes your silo activity provides statistics and analysis.
 Like several other hosting models, the business supports an open source project for the software.
 They charge for the hosted version of their service, but theoretically you can install the open source for free on your own server.

 Transport services are like plumbing, they do not provide an outward-facing presence for your web identity, but move bits around behind the scenes.
 Ideally transport services work with purely open standards so that they can be swapped out under the hood without anybody on the outside needing to know.